Hallagan wins Caz Flash Bash

-Regatta winner Dick Hallagan in 15555 holds off second place finisher Jim Barnash in 15473. (photo courtesy Dick Tuttle)
+Regatta winner Dick Hallagan in 15555 holds off second place finisher Jim Barnash in 15473. (courtesy Dick Tuttle)

 Willow Bank Yacht Club hosted the Caz Flash Bash Lightning regatta for the 30th time this past Fathers’ Day weekend.
 Willow Bank is home to Central New York’s most active Lightning sailboat fleet.
 Eighteen Lightnings competed in the regatta, half from around the district, Rochester to Watertown, and half from the host club.
 Most of the skippers are fathers and half of them had a child or grandchild crewing with them.